davidjfelix-legacy/genepool/README.md

 * The web address is resolved (proxy)
 * The executable retrieves repos from the broodfile.
 These repos are genepools.
 * Recursively get the repos from each level's dependencies
-* The executable installs a bundled python environment and runs the broodfile runner and top level genes.

 ## User strategy